EphemeralSpace/docs/src/design/masks/crew/empath.md

 Although their ability does not give them the power to precisely pinpoint a mask, it can serve as a final piece of a puzzle, connecting disparate events and potentially catching people in a lie.

 ## Abilities
-Their main ability is the power to sense the aura of a target player.
+Their main ability is the power to sense the aura of a target player, which they can use repeatedly after a moderate cooldown.
-Which aura they see is dependent on the mask the player has, with each type corresponding roughly below:
+Which aura they see is dependent on the mask the player has:

-- **Neutral Aura:** Neutral, unassuming.
+- **Neutral Aura:** Basic, unassuming.
 Default aura used for the majority of roles such as [Citizen](citizen.md), [Mercenary](mercenary.md), [Glutton](glutton.md), etc
 - **Killing Intent:** Murderous, violent.
 Used for roles that have kill-related objectives, such as [Traitors](../traitors.md), [Animal Hater](animal-hater.md), [Veteran](veteran.md), etc
 - **Strange Feeling:** Dull, hazy.
 Reserved for masks which have not gained their main objectives, such as the [Amnesiac](amnesiac.md) or Copier-type masks like the [Cannibal](cannibal.md)

-This ability is not free, however.
-After a small number of usages, every further use will incur a rising chance of causing permanent brain damage to the user.

 ## Gameplay
 The empath is a mask that, while lacking objectives pushing them towards gameplay, is deeply involved with the deduction of the game due to their strong abilities.